Addiction Recovery Statistics: Does Drug Rehab Work?

 A better approach, however, involves judging the actual quality of care a facility provides—during and after the formal treatment period.

-While addiction and substance misuse are undoubtedly major problems in the United States, a survey conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA) found that as many as 90 percent of people who need drug rehab do not receive it.3 With such a desperate need for solutions, what results can be expected from treatment?
+While addiction and substance misuse are undoubtedly major problems in the United States, a survey conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA) found that more than 95% of people who needed drug rehab in 2023 didn’t receive it.3 With such a desperate need for solutions, what results can be expected from treatment?

 Defining Rehab